CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 `ModCompileRemapper` specifically looks for fabric mods, i think this has to do with mod dependencies

-It's probably safe to delete instances of jij stuff because Forge does not natively support nested jars and it's really not necessary to hack that on with a mod
+~~It's probably safe to delete instances of jij stuff because Forge does not natively support nested jars and it's really not necessary to hack that on with a mod~~ Done

 abstractdecompiletask uses a "line map file" what is that